 Henry worries about the fate of those who saved him and relives events to save those who died along the way.
 "Henry was not quite twenty and already he carried an old man's worth of regret and mourning."
 All of this causes Henry to get up every night and walk the lane of the farm so his nightmares won't distress his mother.
 Everything comes to a crisis one night while Henry is out for a walk with his dog Speed and thinking about the blind loyalty of German troops and the stubbornness of the Nazis as they fight a hopeless battle against the Allies.
 Remembering his own experiences and how the Allies are now "responding to Hitler's unyielding stance with their own brutality, desperate to hasten the war's end." only increases Henry's internal conflict.
 Although he starts out walking and whistling a tune, soon Henry is running fast.
 Unable to outrun his memories he decides flying might help him distance himself from those memories and bring him closer to God.

 This leads Henry to steal Old Man Newcomb's Curtiss Jenny, an open-cockpit, World War I biplane.
 "In Newcomb's Jenny, he'd leave his nightmares in the dust...No bombs, no flak, no fighters, no worries."
 In the air, "Henry's soul rang with a long-forgotten joy."
 Henry, mesmerized by the stars and the Milky Way attempts to take the little Jenny higher and higher until suddenly the engine stalls out.
 The plane begins plummeting to earth with Henry not reacting to the danger.
 At the last minute, believing he hears Dan's voice telling him to pull up, Henry manages to save himself, and land the plane, but unable to stop it crashes into the trees.
-Henry is knocked out, Newcomb's plane is badly damaged and Henry's father Clayton is furious.
+Henry is knocked out, Newcomb's plane is badly damaged.
+His father, Clayton, not understanding what is happening is furious.

 Henry finally admits to his mother and father and Patsy that he "can't forget France.
 My friends who died.
 All those missions where I rained death on people, on civilian.
 All the people who helped me and may have been tortured and killed because of it...because of me.
 And that little boy Ma.
 Pierre.
 I keep worrying about where he is.
 If anyone is helping him."
 Although he tries to explain what happened with the plane, Henry knows his father doesn't understand.
 Nevertheless he accepts that what he did was wrong and the fact that he must pay for the damage done to Newcomb's plane.

 After three weeks at sea, Henry disembarks in Marseille, France.
-Patsy discovered a way over to Europe for Henry after he was unable to return to the Air Force due to being too thin and too battle fatigued.
+It was Patsy who discovered a way over to Europe for Henry after he was unable to return to the Air Force due to being too thin and too battle fatigued.
 The newly organized United Nations was providing relief in the form of food, clothing, medicine and livestock to Europe.
 Henry became a "sea cowboy" shoveling manure, feeding and watering livestock and helping to birth foals on a merchant boat bringing over livestock to Europe.
-The livestock boat docked in Trieste, Italy but without the proper papers to enter the country, Henry had jumped ship and hired onto a boat sailing to Marseille.
-Now in France with cartons of cigarettes , tins of Spam and some cash, Henry sets out on a journey to find Pierre and in so doing, finds himself.
+The livestock boat docks in Trieste, Italy but without the proper papers to enter the country, Henry decides to jump ship and gets hired onto a boat sailing to Marseille.
+Now in France with cartons of cigarettes , tins of Spam and some cash, Henry sets out on a journey to find Pierre and in so doing, find himself.

 Discussion